delta-io/delta/docs/source/optimizations-oss.md

 You can control the output file size by setting the configuration `spark.databricks.delta.autoCompact.maxFileSize`.

 Auto compaction is only triggered for partitions or tables that have at least a certain number of small files.
-You can optionally change the minimum number of files required to trigger auto compaction by setting `spark.databricks.delta.autoCompact.minNumFiles`.
+You can optionally change the minimum number of files required to trigger auto compaction by setting `spark.databricks.delta.autoCompact.minNumFiles` (default=50).

 Auto compaction can be enabled at the table or session level using the following settings: